02Kenzo/objectionwiki/Android-APK-Patching.md

 Read the error information, in **detail**.
 More often than not, the problem is clearly stated and you can fix it yourself.

+### check old issue reports

+Sometimes, your question has already been answered.
+This is a good search filter for issues that may relate to patching problems: https://github.com/sensepost/objection/issues?q=is%3Aissue+label%3Aapps+

 ### APK packing / unpacking

 Many errors could be caused by `apktool` not being able to unpack and repack the APK.
 Copy the target APK somewhere safe and run the `apktool d your.apk` and then `apktool b yourapk_path/` commands to see if that works.
 If it does, the next thing to try would be the objection command to [unpack](https://github.com/sensepost/objection/blob/1.9.5/objection/utils/patchers/android.py#L397-L405) and [repack](https://github.com/sensepost/objection/blob/1.9.5/objection/utils/patchers/android.py#L842-L849) APK's.